 Windows 11, along with the previous iterations, allows you to change the color of various elements.
 You can easily change the color of the Taskbar.
 In case you are looking to explore further, check out how to change the mouse cursor’s color.

-These were all the ways you can fix issues preventing color management from working in Windows 11.
+These are all the ways you can fix issues that lead to Color Management not working in Windows 11.
 By the time you reach the end of the article, the problem should be long gone and your system back up and running perfectly.

 Do not forget to check our curated list of the best display color calibration software.

 Finally, do not hesitate to tell us which fix worked for you in the comments section below.